Danny and the Deep Blue Sea

 Danny and the Deep Blue Sea is a play by John Patrick Shanley.

 The production, a one act play, revolves around two troubled characters, Danny and Roberta, who meet and strike up a conversation in a bar.
-John Turturro and June Stein originated the roles in 1983.
+John Turturro and Rosemary DeWitt originated the roles in 1983.
 Since its original production premiered Off-Broadway at the Circle in the Square Theatre it was revived in 2004 and was staged again in 2023, directed by Jeff Ward.

 Summary

 Set in the Bronx, the story revolves around Danny and Roberta who strike up a conversation in a bar.

 "He is a brooding, self-loathing young man who resorts more to violence than reason; she is a divorced, guilt-ridden young woman whose troubled teenage son is now being cared for by her parents.
 Danny, whose fellow truck drivers call him “the animal,” seems incapable of tender emotion, while Roberta, who is still haunted by the memory of an ugly sexual incident involving her father, is distrustful of men in general."